fedyacpp/BlumClicker/README.md

    pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
    ```

-   If you don’t have an NVIDIA GPU and need to run on CPU (which will be slower):
+   If you're using a CPU (much slower image processing):
    ```bash
    pip install torch torchvision torchaudio
    ```

-4. **Install the rest of the dependencies:**
+4. **Install the remaining dependencies:**
    ```bash
    pip install -r requirements.txt
    ```

 5. **Download the model weights:**
-   - Download the weights from this [link](https://drive.google.com/file/d/1lUTl4GulseoWs_vhPnYp0qkIYaumKMNg/view?usp=sharing).
+   - Get the weights from this [link](https://drive.google.com/file/d/1lUTl4GulseoWs_vhPnYp0qkIYaumKMNg/view?usp=sharing).
-   - Place the downloaded weights file (`best.pt`) in the same directory as the script, or specify its path when you run the script.
+   - Place the `best.pt` file in the same directory as the script, or specify its path when running the script.

 ### Check CUDA Installation (for NVIDIA GPU users)

-To make sure CUDA is installed properly, run the `isCudaAvailable.py` script included in the repo:
+To verify CUDA installation, run the `isCudaAvailable.py` script in the repo:

 ```bash
 python isCudaAvailable.py
 ```

-This will check if your CUDA drivers are good to go.
-If everything's set up right, you’ll see a message with your CUDA and GPU info.
+If everything's set up right, you'll see your CUDA and GPU info.

 ### Running the Script

-Make sure you have the Blum window open in your Telegram app before running the script.
-Otherwise, it won't work.
+Ensure the Blum window is open in your Telegram desktop app before running the script.

 To start the script, just run:
 ```bash